Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Implementation Details

-\subsection{Implementation Details}
+\section{Implementation Details}

-\paragraph{Detail of CLEAR.} For the implementation of CLEAR, we configure the experimental settings as follows.
-In the \textbf{Fine-Grained Knowledge Pruning} module, we employ gpt-3.5-turbo to decompose the retrieved context into fine-grained knowledge using the prompt template illustrated in Figure~\ref{fig:context_decomposition}.
+\paragraph{Detail of ProbeRAG.} For the implementation of ProbeRAG, we configure the experimental settings as follows.
+In the Fine-Grained Knowledge Pruning module, we employ GPT-4o to decompose the retrieved context into fine-grained knowledge using the prompt template illustrated in Figure~\ref{fig:prompt}.
 We then compute semantic similarity among the decomposed knowledge with all-MiniLM-L6-v2 and retain the top-10 most relevant knowledge item.

-In the \textbf{Hidden-State Probing for Conflict Detection} module, the selected knowledge items are fed into the model, from which we extract hidden states of the decoder.
+In the Latent Conflict Probing module, the selected knowledge items are fed into the model, from which we extract hidden states of the decoder.
 These representations are passed to a trained MLP-based probe for binary classification.
 The probe consists of three fully connected layers with ReLU activation, followed by a sigmoid normalization.
-For training, we sample 1,000 instances with a learning rate of 0.001 and train the probe for 10 epochs.
+For training the probe, we sample 1,000 instances with a learning rate of 0.001 and run for 10 epochs.

-For the \textbf{Conflict-Aware Fine-Tuning} module, we set the weighting hyperparameter $\lambda = 0.1$.
+For the Conflict-Aware Attention module, we set the weighting hyperparameter $\lambda = 0.1$.
 On the ConFiQA dataset, we allocate 13,500 instances for training (with 4,500 samples each from the MC, MR, and QA subsets), while the remaining data are reserved for evaluation.
 We fine-tune the model using LoRA, where the rank $r$ is set to 16, the scaling factor $\alpha$ to 16, and the learning rate to $3\times 10^{-5}$, training for a total of 5 epochs.
 Finally, during inference, we set the temperature parameter to 0 to ensure reproducibility of results.
+Detailed hyperparameters are listed in Table~\ref{tab:hyperparameters}.

-\paragraph{Detail of Baseline.} For all baselines reported in the main experiments, we adopt a sampling temperature of 0 and a maximum generation length of 128 tokens.
+\paragraph{Detail of Baseline Implementations.} For all baselines reported in the main experiments, we adopt a sampling temperature of 0 and a maximum generation length of 128 tokens.
 For CAD, we set the hyperparameter $\alpha$ = 0.9.
 For all prompt-based methods, we directly employ the prompt templates provided in the original papers.
-For all training-based methods, we use the same training data as CLEAR, sampled from ConFiQA.
+For all training-based methods, we use the same training data as ProbeRAG, sampled from ConFiQA.
 Specifically, for Context-DPO, we apply the same LoRA configuration during training.
-For CANOE, we follow the original training setup and perform full-parameter fine-tuning on four NVIDIA A100 GPUs.
+For CANOE, we follow the original training setup and perform full-parameter fine-tuning on 4 NVIDIA A100 GPUs.

 \paragraph{Detail of Ablation Study.}